3UU/wordpress-shariff-wrapper/trunk/readme.txt

 joke ;-)

 == Changelog ==
+= 1.7.1 =
+- optimize css (thanks again to @jplambeck)
+- code cleanup (No more warnings in debug mode.
+Perhaps ;-)
+- sanitize admin input (thanks again to @jplambeck)
+- set the title attribute to overwrite get_the_title() now supported
+- fix: check SHARIFF_BACKEND_TMPDIR
+- add uninstall script

 = 1.7 =
 - CHANGES: if no attributes are configured within a shorttag first try to use the option from admin page.
 However if there are no services configured use the old defaults of Heise to make it backward compatible
-- add the new service attribut `mailto` to prepare getting the original behavior of the Heise code that provide a email from with `mail`
+- add the new service attribut `mailto` to prepare getting the original behavior of the Heise code that provide a email form with `mail`
 - add option to put Shariff on overview page too
 - add internal version tracker to enable better migration options in the future